alexjungaalto/masterthesis/README.md

 connected to "Chapter 2" if there is a reference from Chapter 1 to Chapter 2 or vice-versa (the dependency graph can be directed or undirected).

-- If your thesis presents a new ML method, it should be summarized as an algorithm pseudocode (e.g., using this commaand) that clearly indicates the required input (data and hyperparameters) and output.
+- If your thesis presents a new ML method, it should be summarized as an algorithm pseudocode (e.g., using this command) that clearly indicates the required input (data and hyper-parameters) and output.

 - Do not forget to label the axes of every plot.

-- Put some effort into crafting succint and informative figure captions (some advice can be found (here)[https://www.scu.edu/media/offices/provost/writing-center/resources/Tips-Figure-Captions.pdf]).
+- Put some effort into crafting succinct and informative figure captions (some advice can be found [here](https://www.scu.edu/media/offices/provost/writing-center/resources/Tips-Figure-Captions.pdf)).

-- Ask your friends, family or colleauges to give you feedback.
+- Ask your friends, family or colleagues to give you feedback.
 Our group meetings are also a good place to obtain feedback.